FAQ (Frequently Asked Questions):

 $50 seems expensive for the paid courses.

-3 are fee courses.
-Once a course is no longer sponsored, it is transitioned to a paid course to cover administrative and Internet server costs.
+3 are fee-based courses.
+Once a course is no longer sponsored, it is transitioned to a paid course to cover administrative and Internet server costs and remain available for you.

 How do I sign up for an account?